nikhilkrn/Small-Home-Network-/README.md

 ## 🚀 How to Use

-1. Open the `.pkt` file using Cisco Packet Tracer.
+1. Open the `.pka` file using Cisco Packet Tracer.
 2. Explore the topology and inspect configurations.
 3. Modify IPs or add new devices to practice further.
 4. Use simulation mode to observe packet movement.